 - Cause of the Loss: A clear explanation of how the loss happened, whether it was due to fire, theft, water damage, etc.

-When an insurance company receives a properly completed proof of loss, it acknowledges the receipt but does not imply acceptance of the claim.
+When an insurance company receives a proof of loss, it acknowledges the receipt but does not imply acceptance of the claim.
 The submission must meet specific criteria to avoid rejection:

 - Properly Signed: The document must be signed by the policyholder or their legal representative.